 Ensure you have a good cat comb/brush (or a few until you know which type your cat prefers), nail clippers for bi-weekly trims, and a sturdy cat carrier for trips to the vet.

 Cat grass can be a nice treat and provide some added fibre to their diet.

 Many cats enjoy loose cat nip and cat nip toys.
-It is harmless and enjoyable for the cat and can ask as both a stimulant and sedative.
-Monitor your cat the first few times you give them cat nip as it can occasionally cause aggression in multi-cat homes
+While not all cats react to catnip, for those that do, it can act as a both a stimulant and sedative.
+Monitor your cat the first few times you give them cat nip as it can occasionally cause aggression in multi-cat homes.